laro/Cilia/README.md

     - The low hanging fruit would be to enable range checks _by default_, also in release builds (not only in debug), to detect **buffer overflows** or similar.
 This should fix the majority of C/C++ security issues.
       To achieve maximum performance in all cases, there could be a third build configuration for even faster, but potentially unsafe builds.
       So we would have:
+        - Debug
+            - for debugging,
-        - Debug (for debugging with line by line debug info, and with range checks)
+            - with line by line debug info,
+            - with range checks, and
+            - often with a modified memory layout (to find more types of errors).
+        - Release
+            - for deployment,
+            - with range checks,
+            - with memory layout compatible to ~~EvenFasterBut~~UnsafeRelease,
-        - Release (for deployment, with range checks, suitable for most situations)
+            - suitable for most situations.
+        - ~~EvenFasterBut~~UnsafeRelease
-        - ~~EvenFasterBut~~UnsafeRelease (for deployment when maximum performance is desired, _without_ range checks)
+            - for deployment when maximum performance is desired,
+            - _without_ range checks.
 - **Initialization**
     - No initialization means random values.
 In this case they are in fact often zero, but _not always_.
     - Initializing large arrays (e.g. `Array`, `Image`, `Vector`, or `Matrix` with many elements) takes a noticeable amount of time, so we don't always want to initialize everything.